Lean Warehouse aims at controlling costs and increasing customer service.

 - Waste of Inventory - Poor inventory control, particularly when stock-outs are frequent.

-- Waste of Motion – Movementinvolving searching hunting for stored items, tools etc.
+- Waste of Motion – Movementinvolving searching hunting for storing items, tools etc.

-- Waste of Over-processing – is over checking of information, materials etc.
+- Waste of Over-processing – is over the checking of information, materials etc.

 - Waste of Employee Potential – unused employee creativity represents a waste of human resources.